isomerpages/govtech-corp/media/technews/_posts/2021-04-30-post-A day in the life of a Data Scientist in the Technology Associate Programme.md

 <h3>Data science grounded in the real world</h3>
 <p>After all, solving real-world issues that affect the workings of government,
 and by extension, Singaporeans, is what drew me to GovTech in the first place.
-I first got to know of the organisation through a&nbsp;<a href="https://blog.data.gov.sg/how-we-caught-the-circle-line-rogue-train-with-data-79405c86ab6a" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">blog post</a>&nbsp;on identifying the Circle Line rogue train.
-As I learnt more about cool projects such as the&nbsp;<a href="https://www.tech.gov.sg/media/technews/meet-the-govtech-team-that-built-the-singapore-police-force-jarvis" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Jarvis</a>&nbsp;information system, I was increasingly drawn to GovTech.
-And I was fortunate enough to join the&nbsp;<a href="http://go.gov.sg/govtech-tap" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Technology Associate Programme (TAP)</a>, a 2-year leadership-trainee programme for aspiring public sector tech leaders, kicking off my tech career after graduation.</p>
+I first got to know of the organisation through a&nbsp;blog post&nbsp;on identifying the Circle Line rogue train.
+As I learnt more about cool projects such as the&nbsp;Jarvis&nbsp;information system, I was increasingly drawn to GovTech.
+And I was fortunate enough to join the&nbsp;Technology Associate Programme (TAP), a 2-year leadership-trainee programme for aspiring public sector tech leaders, kicking off my tech career after graduation.</p>
 <p>But before I go on further, I’ll let you know more about how my day unfolds.
 Following the team update, we have a sharing session by one of our colleagues (the hot seat is rotated every session) on something he or she is working